Knob and Tube wiring, fuses and other electrical upgrades

 Better sit down for this!
 Depending on how much of this wiring is still active in the house, replacement can range from around $1,000 for a single room re-wire, to literally 10′s of thousands for an entire house.
 It has been commented that the “Knob and Tube” system is perfectly safe…..the real problem comes with the fact that it is often 75 to 100 yrs old.
 Its not so much the system, as it is the fact that in some cases the insulation has eroded over time, exposing bare wire in walls which are sometimes still insulated with newspaper clippings.

 Our provincial Hydro supplier, Manitoba Hydro has for many years been offering to finance upgrades to homes.
 Such upgrades have included the replacement of windows, furnace, a/c and the addition of extra insulation to help make a home more heat-efficient.
-Electrical upgrades, such as the replacement of knob and tube wiring, and even the replacement of fuse-boxes, IS eligible under our Manitoba Hydro financing plan.
+Electrical upgrades, such as the replacement of knob and tube wiring and even the replacement of fuse-boxes, IS eligible under our Manitoba Hydro financing plan.
 My friend, Andre Mager of T & A Electric advises me that, as an authorized dealer, he has all the necessary forms needed to apply for this financing.
 There are limitations: Electrical upgrade financing is limited to $5,000 per residence, so it will not be sufficient to replace all the wiring in that 3100-sq-ft., 2-1/2 story palace in River Heights.

 Upgrading electrical boxes